Advertisement

 Once you have finalized the terms of engagement, it's time for your contractor to start delivering the agreed-upon work.
 Ensure that there is open communication and periodic check-ins to track progress and address any concerns that may arise during this phase.

 Once the work is completed as per the agreement, it's time for the contractor to create an invoice.
-The invoice, which you can easily generate using free invoice templates, should include detailed information such as project specifics, labor hours, rates, additional expenses (if applicable), and any other relevant details pertaining to the project.
+The invoice, which you can easily generate using an estimate invoice template, should include detailed information such as project specifics, labor hours, rates, additional expenses (if applicable), and any other relevant details pertaining to the project.

 After receiving the invoice from the contractor, it's your turn to initiate the payment process.
 But before making the payment, ensure that you have thoroughly reviewed and verified the invoice for accuracy.